let's talk

 The business goals of the website determine the business logic.
 And the business logic determines the complexity of web development.

-Let’s understand this relationship.
+Let’s understand this relationship further.

-The proper answer on how long does it take to build a website first of all depends on the goal of a project
+How long does it take to build a website first of all depends on the goal of a project

-The second critical factor that affects web development timeline is the complexity of business logic.
+The second critical factor that affects the web development timeline is the complexity of business logic.
 In other words, how many roles and features your web project will have.

 The more complex the logic is, the more time-consuming and costly the website project becomes.